Ranganathan-J/HTTP_server/README.md

 Content-Length: 17

 Hello, World!
-For a POST request, the server might respond with the data it receives, or a success message.
+For a POST request, the server might respond with the data it receives or a success message.

 Customizing the Server
-Change Port: You can modify the port number by changing the PORT variable in the server.py file.
+Change Port: Modify the port number by changing the PORT variable in the server.py file.

+python
+Copy
+Edit
+PORT = 8081
-Add Routes: If you want to handle more routes, simply add more conditions in the handle_request function to check for different paths (e.g., /about, /contact).
+Add Routes: To handle more routes, simply add more conditions in the handle_request function to check for different paths (e.g., /about, /contact).

+python
+Copy
+Edit
+if "GET /about" in request:
+    response = "<html><body><h1>About Us</h1></body></html>"
 Serve Static Files: To serve HTML, CSS, and JS files, you can read the file content and send it as the response.

+python
+Copy
+Edit
+def serve_file(filepath):
+    with open(filepath, 'r') as file:
+        return file.read()
 Contributing
 Feel free to fork this repository and submit pull requests!
 Any contributions to improve the functionality of the server are welcome.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.